-Creative Connections is a series of free online workshops for adults over the age of 60 in the Western Isles who feel isolated as a result of Covid-19 lockdown and restrictions.
+Creative Connections is a series of free workshops for adults over the age of 60 in the Western Isles who feel isolated as a result of their circumstances – be it Covid-19 restrictions, geographical remoteness, disability or any other disadvantage.

 Artist Sandra Kennedy